— We take our content seriously. This article was written by a real person at BREL.

 5 – The Seller wants to restrict showing access.
 When a property is listed on the MLS, it must be available to be shown to prospective Buyers.
 Sellers who want to restrict access (for example, until renovations are complete, while they are away on vacation or while someone in the home is sick) can still have their property ‘for sale’ without daily visits from would-be Buyers.

-But listing a home exclusively also has some important downsides:
+But listing a home exclusively has some big downsides:

 1 – True market value is really only determined when a home has been marketed and exposed to potential Buyers.
 Market value is the result of Buyers being exposed on the open market to a home and deciding what it’s worth.
 We often see Buyers bid up the price of an in-demand house in bidding wars, and we also see Buyers not making offers on homes they perceive as overpriced.
 There are dozens of examples every week in Toronto of homes that sell for more than what the comparable sales in the neighbourhood indicate those homes are worth.
 The highest price almost always comes as a result of exposing the property to as many Buyers as possible.
 [Related: Supply and Demand and Why the Market is Smarter Than You]